 In a large pot, heat oil to 375 degrees.
 (Do this while your doughnuts are rising, it will probably take the whole hour to heat up)

 Fry the doughnuts in the oil on each side for about 1 minute or until golden brown.
 Place cooked doughnuts on a large plate with paper towels to drain grease.
 In the meantime, stir together all of the GLAZE ingredients and drizzle over the top of the doughnuts!!
-SOOOO GOOD 🙂
+SOGOOD 🙂